A convoy from Donegal to Letterkenny demands legalisation of CB radio.

-A look back to 1980 and a demonstration held in Letterkenny, Co.
-Donegal in favour of the legalisation of CB Radio.
+A demonstration in Letterkenny, County Donegal in favour of making CB radio legal.

 The two-way technology allows people in different stations to communicate with each other through a shared channel.